 saves you time and rig materials when just a new hook is required.

-Now that I've explained how effective the rig is, how versatile it is, and lastly how it can be used in almost any situation I’ll take you on a step-by-step guide on how to tie it…
+Now that I've explained how effective the Ronnie Rig for carp fishing is, how versatile it is, and lastly how it can be used in almost any situation I’ll take you on a step-by-step guide on how to tie a Ronnie Rig lead setup.

 Firstly, you need to take your chosen boom material, this is personal preference and can be a coated braid or more commonly used a stiff fluorocarbon to help minimise tangles.
 Take your chosen material and cut off a length of around 8 inches.
 On one end tie a figure of 8 loop knot and trim the tag end.